lsav/verdi-gui/README.md

 # verdi-gui

+## Disclaimer

+I wrote this program before I learned anything about programming.
+It is horribly designed and dangerously brittle and I strongly recommend against using it for anything.
+This repo is staying around only as a reference.

+Seriously, don't use it.

+---

 Small Python program to interface a Windows PC with a Coherent Verdi series laser.
 Allows for laser control, monitoring and logging of laser health stats.

 Written by Lise Savard for the UBC Nanostructures Research Group lab.